Work-Study FAQs

 Receiving a Work-Study (WS) Award

 Carolina Works is also a type of financial aid program, very similar to the FWS program.
 CW students are paid competitive wages in exchange for working in one of a variety of sanctioned positions with on-campus entities or off-campus community service partners, just like in FWS.
-Also like FWS, the CW program strives to provide you with employment opportunities which will support your academic and professional development as well as deliver a paycheck.
+Also, like FWS, the CW program strives to provide you with employment opportunities which will support your academic and professional development as well as deliver a paycheck.

 FWS awards are provided if you indicate you are interested in participating in the program on your FAFSA and show sufficient need.
 You’ll need to submit a FAFSA and indicate “yes” when asked if you are interested in the work-study program.